-Whether you are a recent convert or a tried and true vegetarian, cutting meat from your diet may leave you vulnerable to oral health problems.
+Whether you have recently converted or are a tried-and-true vegetarian, cutting meat from your diet may leave you vulnerable to oral health problems.

 Veganism can also put followers at risk for vitamin B and B12 deficiencies.
 The potential for troublesome deficiencies are highest among young adults and teens that adopt a vegetarian or vegan diet without researching how to supplement their new diet with necessary nutrients.

 For this reason, it is important to mention if you have a vegetarian or vegan lifestyle at your next dental checkup.
 Your dentist can give you tips to make sure you get all the nutrients necessary for a healthy mouth.
 A daily supplement with all the necessary vitamins and minerals is also a good idea, especially for younger vegetarians as they continue to grow and develop.

 Do you have an experience with vegetarianism or veganism that you would like to share?
 We’d love to hear your comments.